open-orchestra/open-orchestra-docs/en/developer_guide/block_override.rst

         return "block_name";
     }

-This method will give you the opportunity to totaly redifine the block, from the dependency needed to the working logic and the template used.
+This method will give you the opportunity to totally redefine the block, from the dependency needed to the working logic and the template used.

 .. _`block parameter`: ../developer_guide/block_parameter.html